mikefullerton/rooster/Rooster-iOS/ReadMe.txt

-Rooster started off as an iOS Catalyst app but that became a non-started when I couldn't get Sparkle to work with it, so I converted it to use the macOS Cocoa APIs (that was super fun).
+Rooster started off as an iOS Catalyst app but that became a non-starter when I couldn't get Sparkle to work with it, so I converted it to use the macOS Cocoa APIs (that was super fun).

 I've taken some steps to make the code cross platform, but I've got a long way to go before making an iOS version.